tamu-edu/scrollstats/README.md

 conda env create -f environment.yml
 ```

-### Install QGIS3
+### Install GRASS GIS

-To download the latest version of QGIS, visit the [QGIS download page](https://www.qgis.org/en/site/forusers/download.html) and download the version appropriate for your OS.
+To install GRASS GIS, visit the [GRASS GIS download page](https://grass.osgeo.org/download/mac/) and download the latest version of GRASS 7 available.

-ScrollStats was developed using QGIS 3.16.6.
-However, unless there are major changes to the QGIS python API, processing toolbox, or the GRASS toolbox, the single [QGIS processing script](scrollstats/delineation/profileCurvature_QGIS.py) in ScrollStats should still work on any version of QGIS 3.
+ScrollStats was developed with GRASS 7.* and major changes were introduced in GRASS 8.*.
+Compatibility with GRASS 8 is one of the near term goals for future scrollstats development.

-To download a specific version of QGIS, visit the [QGIS download index page](https://download.qgis.org/downloads/) and select your desired version.
+You will have to "authorize" GRASS on MacOS before running it.
+Otherwise, MacOS will treat it as malicious software.
+See the note "Authorize GRASS GIS on MacOS" below for assistance.

 # Using ScrollStats